Emily Thornberry: 5th term (2019–2024)

-After Corbyn announced he was stepping down as leader, Thornberry was the first to announce that she would be running for leader of the Labour Party.
+After Corbyn announced he was stepping down as leader, Thornberry was the first to announce that she would be standing for the position of leader of the Labour Party.
 Defeated Labour MP Caroline Flint appeared on Sophy Ridge on Sunday and accused Thornberry of saying that Brexit voters in Northern England were 'stupid'.
 Thornberry appeared on ITV News and accused Flint of 'making up shit about her' and threatened to take legal action.
 She was eventually eliminated from the leadership election after failing to achieve enough nominations from constituency parties or affiliated groups.

-After the killing of Qasem Soleimani in the 2020 Baghdad International Airport airstrike, Thornberry condemned the actions of the United States government.
+Following the killing of Qasem Soleimani in the 2020 Baghdad International Airport airstrike, Thornberry condemned the actions of the United States government.
 She said that she shed no tears over the death, but was fearful of escalating tensions in the region.

 Thornberry was replaced as Shadow Foreign Secretary by Lisa Nandy upon the election of Keir Starmer as Leader of the Labour Party.
-Thornberry herself was not sacked from the Official Opposition frontbench, but instead moved to a different frontbench role, becoming the new Shadow Secretary of State for International Trade.
-She replaced Barry Gardiner, and said on Twitter that, "It's been a pleasure to work with Barry Gardiner these past four years ...
+Thornberry remained on the Official Opposition frontbench, becoming the new Shadow Secretary of State for International Trade in succession to Barry Gardiner, and said on Twitter that, "It's been a pleasure to work with Barry Gardiner these past four years ...
 I hope I can take the fight to the government on International Trade as effectively as he did, and I'll be very lucky to have his advice".

 In late December 2020, Thornberry voted for the European Union (Future Relationship) Act 2020, in line with the Labour Chief Whip.

 In the November 2021 shadow cabinet reshuffle, Thornberry was appointed Shadow Attorney General for England and Wales.

-Thornberry was re-selected as the Labour candidate for Islington South and Finsbury at the 2024 general election in February 2022.
+In February 2022 Thornberry was re-selected to be the Labour candidate for Islington South and Finsbury at the 2024 general election.

 In the aftermath of Hamas' October 7 attacks against Israel, Thornberry responded "I think Israel has an absolute right to defend itself against terrorism," when queried over Israel's decision to cut off the Gaza Strip from water, electricity, and food.